 Keep reading to discover the 10 best public golf courses in New Jersey and learn how to support your golfing experience with cannabis.

-Although Forest Hill Field Club right in Bloomfield is technically a private club, you can nevertheless golf there if you’re not a member.
+Although Forest Hill Field Club, right in Bloomfield (just three miles and 10 minutes from Blue Oak!) is technically a private club, you can nevertheless golf there if you’re not a member.

 This 18-hole, par 71 course, which was designed by the revered architect A.W.
 Tillinghast, includes a notably long and uphill seventh hole.